Rachel’s Table ‘Foodraiser’ goes virtual to help feed families in western Massachusetts

 SPRINGFIELD, Mass.
 (WWLP) – In dozens of homes throughout the Pioneer Valley, people are at their computers shopping for food that will benefit families in need.

-During year’s past Rachel’s Table shoppers would compete purchasing the most food for the least money.
+During year’s past shoppers would compete in Rachel’s Table’s “Foodraiser” purchasing the most food for the least money.
 The food then distributed to the agencies helping families avoid hunger.

 But during this year of the pandemic, volunteers do their food purchasing by computer.
 Seeing how far they can stretch $16, $36 or $72 buying food on this product donation platform.